spatie/laravel-analytics/README.md

 This wil generate a new public/private key pair and the .p12-file will get downloaded to your machine.
 Store this file in the location specified in the configfile of this package.

 In the properties of the newly create Service Account you'll find the values for the `serviceEmail` and `clientId` listed as `CLIEND ID` and `EMAIL ADDRESS`.

-To find the right value for `siteId` log in to [Google Analytics](http://www.google.be/intl/en/analytics/) and go the the Admin section.
+To find the right value for `siteId` log in to [Google Analytics](http://www.google.be/intl/en/analytics/) go the the Admin section.
 In the property-column select the website name of which you want to retrieve data, then click `View Settings` in the `View`-column.

 The value presented as `View Id` prepended with 'ga:' can be used as `siteId`.